Richard Alston (choreographer): Life and career

+Alston died at his home in London on 7 September 2026, aged 77.

 Honours

 Alston was made an honorary Doctor of Philosophy (Dance) at the University of Surrey in 1992 and in 2003 he received an honorary MA from University College Chichester.

 In 1995, he was named Chevalier dans l'Ordre des Arts et des Lettres in recognition of his work in France.

-In January 2001 he was appointed a CBE.
-Alston was knighted in the 2019 New Year's Honours List for Services to Dance.
+In the 2001 New Year Honours, Alston was appointed a Commander of the Order of the British Empire (CBE) for services to dance.
+He was knighted in the 2019 New Year Honours, again for services to dance.

-Richard Alston Dance Company
+Dance company

-Alston's own company was launched in 1994 to critical acclaim.
-In 2002 the BBC commissioned Alston to choreograph excerpts from The Rite of Spring for their Masterworks series, directed by Jonathan Haswell.
-In Autumn 2003, Martin Lawrance's Grey Allegro was introduced into the repertoire – the first time another choreographer's work has been performed by the company.
+Alston's own dance company was launched in 1994 to critical acclaim.
+In 2002, the BBC commissioned Alston to choreograph excerpts from The Rite of Spring for their Masterworks series directed by Jonathan Haswell.
+In 2003, Martin Lawrance's Grey Allegro was introduced into the repertoire – the first time another choreographer's work hasbeen performed by the company.

-In May 2004 the company made its New York debut with a week of performances at the Joyce Theater.
-In March 2020 Richard Alston Dance Company ceased activity in line with new priorities for touring, agreed between The Place and Arts Council England.
+In May 2004, the company made its New York debut with a week of performances at the Joyce Theater.
+In March 2020, the Richard Alston Dance Company ceased activity in line with new priorities for touring, agreed between The Place and Arts Council England.